 The sauce has pretty basic Asian ingredients like soy sauce, rice wine, and kecap manis (for slight sweetness).
 All of it is wok-fried in very high heat until the meat and veggies are perfectly tender and coated with the delectable sauce.

 How to make Panda Express Shanghai Angus Steak?

 This dish takes less than 30 minutes to make, so make sure all your ingredients are ready to go before you turn on the stove.
 Follow these steps:

 - Sear the meat: marinate the beef strips in soy sauce and corn starch for a minimum of one hour.
-Then brown it in the skillet and transfer to plate.
+Then brown it in the skillet and transfer it to the plate.

 - Stir-fry: wait until the oil is slightly smoking, then sauté your aromatics for a minute or two.
 Sauté the vegetables next.
 After a couple of minutes, pour the sauce in along with the browned steak strips.
 Stir fry until the veggies are done to your liking and everything is coated lightly in the sauce.